Telecommunications Adjudicator update for June 2022

 - SOGEA is Single Order Generic Ethernet Access

 - GFAST is Fibre-base Ultrafast Broadband

-LLU and WLR ‘on time repair’ performance has been tracking an improving trend, achieving a 4-week rolling average of 89 % and 88 % respectively, by week ending 25 June 2021.
+LLU and WLR ‘on time repair’ performance has been tracking a slight down-turn for LLU and WLR, achieving a 4-week rolling average of 85.5% and 82.7% respectively, by week ending 24 June 2022

 Due to the performance data not being available this month, the Ethernet KPI charts have not been updated.